 Example One (refrigerator proof)

-I prefer this method because it’s more flexible with regards to when I can bake!
+I prefer this method because it’s more flexible with regards to when you can bake.

 - The evening before baking, mix the dough and bulk ferment at room temperature overnight for 12-14 hours or until the dough doubles in size.